MinuMThomas/FunQuiz-portfolio2/README.md

 __Funtional Reqirements__

-buttons to start and move on next question.
+- buttons to start and move on next question.
+- update scores

 **Skeleton**